CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

  4. Set the destination to `Save as PDF`, then click `Save` to save a copy of the file in PDF format. <br>
     For best results, use the settings indicated in the screenshot below. <br>
     <img src="images/chrome_save_as_pdf.png" width="300"><br>
-    _Figure 5.4.1 : Saving documentation as PDF files in Chrome_

 ### 6.6.
 Managing Dependencies